 Many atheists are anti-theists — those who actively oppose theism.
 I have friends who are anti-theists.
-I fully understand why they are, and as long as they are civil in their in public interactions with theists, I have no objection.
+I fully understand why they are, and as long as they are civil in their public interactions with theists, I have no objection.
 Sadly, way too many anti-theists spend their waking hours on social media engaging in shit-throwing contests with Fundamentalists affiliated with the Abrahamic religions.
 I do understand why atheists get into such contests.
-Tired of being pushed and battered by religious zealots, these angry atheists push back, if for no other reason than the good feeling they get from doing so.
+Tired of being pushed around and battered by religious zealots, these angry atheists push back, if for no other reason than the good feeling they get from doing so.
 Religious zealots do the same, thinking that their petty, shallow attacks will put godless heathens in their place.

 As a public figure — who just so happens to be a former Evangelical pastor and an atheist — I know that public (and private) attacks come with the territory.
 I am willing to bear the brunt of these attacks because of the good accomplished through my writing.

-One of the troubling aspects of the past eight years is having to deal with atheists who don’t think I am the right kind of atheist.
+One of the troubling aspects of the past fourteen years is having to deal with atheists who don’t think I am the right kind of atheist.
 I have had atheists — who are anti-theists — demand that I stop “coddling” Christians.
 They don’t like the fact that I tend to be an accommodationist when it comes to religion.
 I firmly believe that not all religions are the same; that there are some expressions of religion and spirituality that are harmless and might even be helpful to the people who practice them.
-Here in America, we have so many virulent forms of religion that I think my time is best spent trying to combat the belief systems that do the most harm.
+Here in the United States, we have so many virulent forms of religion that I think my time is best spent trying to combat the belief systems that do the most harm.
 Anyone who can’t tell the difference between a nominal Episcopalian and a hardcore Baptist has no business saying anything about religion.
 Such people should at least educate themselves about the various religions of the world so they can understand their differences.

 When I am asked about the God question, I give the following answer:

 I am agnostic on the God question.
-It is statistically possible that a God, a creator, a divine engineer, or a higher power exists and has not yet revealed itself to us.
+It is statistically “possible” that a God, a creator, a divine engineer, or a higher power exists and has not yet revealed itself to us.
 It’s possible, but highly unlikely.
 Perhaps, in the future, some sort of deity will make a grand entrance into our time/space continuum.

 Having sufficiently studied the various major world religions, I have concluded that the Gods these religions worship are the mythical creations of human imagination.
 I can say, with great confidence, that the Christian narrative is a work of fiction; that Jesus, if he existed at all, was a man (not God) who lived and died, end of story.
 I don’t expect any new evidence to be forthcoming that will change my mind.